SKIDATA Mountain Destinations Facts & Evidence

 SKIDATA Mountain Destinations: Why This Segment Is System-Complex

 Mountain destinations are not a single parking lot or a single gate.
-They are a distributed, high-peak ecosystem: many access points (lifts, gondolas, facilities), multiple sales channels, fraud pressure, and operations that must remain reliable across harsh weather and large daily peaks.
+They are a distributed, high-peak ecosystem: many access points across lifts, gondolas, and facilities, multiple sales channels, fraud pressure, and operations that must remain reliable across harsh weather and large daily peaks.

-In practice, this segment requires a coordinated capability stack: access decisioning at the point of entry, guest identity and entitlement management (pass types, validity), multi-channel sales and fulfillment, and integrations with resort services (e.g., lockers) — plus monitoring and reporting across the entire operation.
+In practice, this segment requires a coordinated capability stack: access decisioning at the point of entry, guest identity and entitlement management, multi-channel sales and fulfillment, and integrations with resort services such as lockers, booking, payment, and ticket-fulfillment workflows.
+Monitoring and reporting must cover the entire distributed operation.

 SKIDATA Mountain Destinations: 2025/26 Northern Hemisphere Season Scale